verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 * Create the required number of PersistentVolume resources.
   The Verrazzano system requires five persistent volumes for itself.
   The following command creates nine persistent volumes.
-  The value for `storageClassName` must match the above `StorageClass` name.
+  The value for `storageClassName` must match the previously defined `StorageClass` name.
   The values for `name` may be customized.
-  The value for `path` must match the `Export Path` of the Export from above, combined with the persistent volume folder from above.
+  The value for `path` must match the `Export Path` of the Export mentioned earlier, combined with the persistent volume folder from before.
-  The value for `server` must be changed to match the location of your file system server.
+  Change the value for `server` to match the location of your file system server.
   ```
   $ for n in {0001..0009}; do cat << EOF | kubectl apply -f -
     apiVersion: v1